-With whole life insurance, there’s no 10-, 20- or 30-year expiration date like there is with term life insurance.
-As long as your insurance organization remains solvent and you make premium payments in full, you’re covered well into the later years of life.
+- Coverage that lasts a lifetime.
+With whole life insurance, there’s no expiration date like there is with term life insurance.
+As long as you make premium payments in full, you’re guaranteed to be covered for life.
 That means your beneficiaries will receive a payout if you die immediately after opening your policy—or 40 years in the future.
-Even if your health worsens, you’ll have insurance.
-If you're worried about the ability to get insurance later on due to your family health history, whole life insurance may be a good option.

 What are the cons of whole life insurance?

-The main disadvantage is generally higher premium payments that can be ongoing.
+The main disadvantage is generally higher premium payments and potential implications of using the cash value.

-There is a higher cost potential than term life insurance.
+- It costs more than term.
 The cost of whole life insurance can be significantly greater than that of a term policy since the premium is calculated to reflect your potential lifetime.
-Many people buy whole life insurance only to drop it later because the cost is something they no longer want (or can afford) to cover.
+Many people buy whole life insurance only to drop it later because they no longer want (or can afford) to cover the cost.
 Other people choose to reduce the size of their death benefit later on if cost reduction becomes a priority.

-Cash value may include fees and tax implications
+- Using the cash value may include fees and tax implications.
+Fees and

-Fees and tax implications can arise when you access the cash value of this policy.
+tax implicationscan arise when you access the cash value of this policy.
 A whole life policy’s cash value isn’t as easily accessible as the money in your bank account.
-Removing money can incur taxes and fees, and lower the value of your death benefit.
-Removing too much money can terminate your coverage.3
+Removing money can incur taxes and fees, and lower the value of your death benefit.1

 Can you convert your term life insurance into whole life insurance?

-When should you buy both term and whole life insurance?
+When should you buy both term & whole life insurance?